pranusri1903/Expense-Tracker---Java/README.md

-# 💸 Expense Tracker - Java
+# 💸 Expense Tracker - Java (Swing GUI)

-A simple **command-line Expense Tracker** built in Java that allows users to add, view, and manage daily expenses.
-This project showcases the use of **Java classes, file handling, OOP principles**, and a basic interactive menu system.
+A simple Java Swing-based desktop application to track daily expenses with a graphical user interface.
+The project demonstrates Java OOP principles, file handling, and basic GUI design using Swing.

 ---